NCCA/cfgaa24programingassignment-Luc1nd4/README.md

 - Separation: Avoid crowding neighbors (local flockmates).
 - Alignment: Steer towards the average heading of local flockmates.
 - Cohesion: Steer towards the average position of local flockmates.

 Based on the rules, you would compute the new velocity and position for each boid at each time step.
 The new velocity is determined by combining the current velocity with the computed velocities from the three rules.
 Additional rules such as collision detection, or extra functions computing boid direction can be added for more effective visuals.
 Each rule is weighted to balance the influence on the boid's movement, ensuring that the behavior looks natural.
 Adjustments to these weights can vary the flocking dynamics, potentially resulting in different types of collective movement patterns.
 The overall efficiency and performance of the system can often be optimized by using spatial data structures like octrees or grids to quickly find nearby flockmates without having to check every boid pair.
 Optimisation using octrees were however slightly out of scope given the time I have with this project, so I wish to implement just the main rules for this project.

+This program displays a simulation of boids in 3D with fish models, making it look like a shoal of fish, the program has a UI that allows you to dynamically change values that affect the fish's movemement, for example:

+- Max Speed: Will change the overall speed of fish.
+- Max Force: Changes how much each force affects
+- Desired Separation: Desired distance between each boid
+- Alignment Distance: How far each boid affects other boid's alignment (average direction of local flockmates)
+- Cohesion Distance: How far each boid affects other boid's cohesion (direction moving average position of local flockmates)

 ### Iterations and Development
 ---